The easiest way to find hotels and plant trees

 Forest areas are highly important for our climate, maintenance of the CO2 balance, and our biodiversity.
 So far, we have planted willow trees at Saltofte, Denmark.
 The advantage of planting willow trees is that they have a cyclic life cycle, which means that after they are cut down, the stem creates 5-6 cuttings.
 Within just a year, the trees will absorb great amounts of CO2.
 After 6-10 years, the willow trees are cut down and repurposed.

 In the new life cycle of the cuttings, they can absorb 5-6 times the amount of carbon dioxide more than the mother plant.
 The cycle runs 4 times which is equivalent to 30-40 years before it is necessary to replant the willow tree.

 The trees play a great role in absorbing CO2 from the surrounding air and converting it into oxygen.
-So for every tree we plant, we are making an immediate positive difference.
+So every time you find hotels from Ecohotels we plant a tree, making an immediate positive difference.
 An ambition of Saltofte is to double the forest area in Denmark.
 By securing the propagation of the forest areas, we are having a positive influence on the biodiversity in our areas of Saltofte.

 EcoHotels.com is based on fair principles and low commissions for all the hotels that wish to join our movement.
 We pledge to do our best for the dedicated hotel owners, working hard to create a sustainable and hospitable environment for you to visit.

 Acknowledging Sustainable Initiatives/Measures

 Trustworthy certifications are a great way to verify the sustainable practices of a hotel.
 Therefore, we

 make sure to highlight hotels that possess such certificates when you browse for hotels.
 To ensure a